Criticism of the Book of Mormon: Biblical language

-The Book of Mormon quotes 25,000 words from the KJV Old Testament and over 2,000 words from the KJV New Testament.
+The Book of Mormon quotes 25,000 words from the KJV Old Testament (e.g., 2 Nephi 30:13-15; cf. Isaiah 11:7-9) and over 2,000 words from the KJV New Testament.

 There are numerous cases where the Nephite writers mimic wording from the New Testament, a document to which they would have had no access.
 Below are five examples out of a list of 400 examples created by Jerald and Sandra Tanner:

 Here are some parallels with the Deuterocanonical Books and the Book of Mormon.
 In particular, 2 Maccabees includes the name "Nephi".
 Examples of purported parallels include:

 Names

 Critics believe Joseph Smith came up with all the names in the Book of Mormon, noting that Joseph owned a King James Bible with a table listing all the names used in the Bible.
-Many Book of Mormon names are either biblical, formed from a rhyming pattern, changed by a prefix or suffix, Hebrew, Egyptian, Sumerian, or Greek in etymology.
-Furthermore, Jaredites and Nephites shared names despite the Jaredites being of a different place and language than the Nephites, although the Nephites incorporated the people of Zarahemla into their polity, which had co-existed in time and place with the Jaredites.
+Many Book of Mormon names are either biblical, formed from a rhyming pattern, or changed by a prefix or suffix.
+Furthermore, Jaredites and Nephites shared names despite the Jaredites being of a different place and language than the Nephites; one possible explanation for the cross-pollination is that the Nephites incorporated the people of Zarahemla into their polity, which is said to have briefly co-existed in time and place with the Jaredites.